 Happy Birthday Divyanka Tripathi!
 Did You Know Pankaj Played Cupid In Her & Vivek’s Love Story?

-Divyanka Tripathi, who became household name with the show Yeh Hai Mohabbatein, is celebrating her birthday today (December 14).
+Divyanka Tripathi, who became a household name with the show Yeh Hai Mohabbatein, is celebrating her birthday today (December 14).
 Besides her acting skills, the actress is also known for her intersting love story.
 She is also hitting headlines for the drastic transformation post marriage.
 On her birthday, we have compiled a few throwback pictures of Divyanka and Vivek Dahiya, which showcase their love story.
 Apparently, it was her co-star Pankaj Bhatia, who felt that Divyanka and Vivek were made for each other and played cupid in their love story.

 How Did Vivek Meet Divyanka?

-As to how they crossed path initially, Vivek told DC, "We met through our co-star who knew us both very well.
+As to how they crossed paths initially, Vivek told DC, "We met through our co-star who knew us both very well.
 He thought we both would be very compatible and are meant for each other.
 So it was based on his suggestion that Divyanka and I took the initiative to get to know each other better."

 Divyanka Says There Was Only ‘Hi’ & ‘Bye’ Between Them